Omer-Dagry/ChatEase/README.md

 3. To run the server, run the server main file - ServerGUI.py (in server folder)
 4. To run the client, run the client main file - ChatEaseGUI.py (in client folder)

+# How To Use The App

+## Signup
+1. Enter your email (must be a valid email)
+2. Enter your desired username
+3. Enter the password you want
+4. Press Signup
+5. Enter the confirmation code that was sent to your email

+## Login
+1. Enter your email
+2. Enter your username
+3. Press Login

+## Reset Password
+1. Enter your email
+2. Enter your username
+3. Press Reset Password
+4. Enter the confirmation code that was sent to your email
+5. Enter your new password
+6. Press Submit

+## The App
+### Create New Chat/Group
+To create a chat with someone press the chat button next to the settings button, after that you need to make the user you want to start a chat with "known to you", so enter his email in the input next to the search button and hit Search, after that select the user from the list and hit create, if you choose multiple users it will create a group.
+### Change profile picture
+Click on your profile picture at the top left of the screen and choose a new one from your files.

 ![Login Page](https://github.com/Omer-Dagry/ChatEase/blob/main/Photos/Login%20Page.png?raw=true)
 ![Signup Page](https://github.com/Omer-Dagry/ChatEase/blob/main/Photos/Signup%20Page.png?raw=true)